Graeme Murphy AO

 Graeme is the recipient of an AM (1982) for his Services to Dance and three honorary doctorates – Hon.
 D. Lit.
 Tas (1990), Hon.
 D. Phil.
 Qld (1992) and Hon.
 D. Lit.
 UNSW (1999).
 He was honoured at the Inaugural Sydney Opera House Honours (1993) and named a National Living Treasure (1999) by the National Trust of Australia.
 He has received a Helpmann Award for Best Choreography, Body of Work – a Retrospective (2001); the prestigious James Cassius Award (2002); the Green Room Award for Concept and Realisation, Swan Lake (2003); a Centenary Medal (2003); named Cultural Leader of the Year by the Australian Business Arts Foundation, receiving the Dame Elisabeth Murdoch Award (2004) and was listed among Australia’s 50 Most Glamorous Exports at a special celebration hosted by the Australian Government and Austrade (2005).
 He received the Award for Contribution to Cultural Exchange by the Ministry of Culture, the People’s Republic of China (2008) and the Fred & Adele Astaire Award for Excellence in Choreography in Film for Mao’s Last Dancer (New York, 2011) and was made Officer of the Order of Australia (AO) from the Queen’s Birthday Honours (2012).

-Graeme’s directing and choreographic credits include Turandot (Opera de Montréal in 2014), Metamorphosis, Turandot, Salome, The Trojans, Aida, The Merry Widow and Madam Butterfly in 2019 (Opera Australia); Ainadamar (The Adelaide Festival of Arts); Beyond Twelve, Nutcracker: The Story of Clara, Swan Lake, Firebird, The Silver Rose, Romeo & Juliet and The Narrative of Nothing (The Australian Ballet); Tivoli (Sydney Dance Company and The Australian Ballet co-production); VAST (The Australian Bicentennial Authority); Hua Mulan (a Sydney Dance Company and Shanghai Song and Dance Ensemble co-production); Die Silberne Rose (Bayerisches Staatsballett, Munich); Water (Shanghai Ballet); Forty Miles–A River of Dreams (Tasdance); The Frock (MADE); Embodied (Mikhail Baryshnikov); and The Torvill and Dean World Tour Company.
+Graeme’s directing and choreographic credits include Turandot (Opera de Montréal in 2014), Metamorphosis, Turandot, Salome, The Trojans, Aida, The Merry Widow and Madama Butterfly in 2019 (Opera Australia); Ainadamar (The Adelaide Festival of Arts); Beyond Twelve, Nutcracker: The Story of Clara, Swan Lake, Firebird, The Silver Rose, Romeo & Juliet, The Narrative of Nothing and The Happy Prince (The Australian Ballet); Tivoli (Sydney Dance Company and The Australian Ballet co-production); VAST (The Australian Bicentennial Authority); Hua Mulan (a Sydney Dance Company and Shanghai Song and Dance Ensemble co-production); Die Silberne Rose (Bayerisches Staatsballett, Munich); Water (Shanghai Ballet); Forty Miles–A River of Dreams (Tasdance); The Frock and 7 Deadly Sins (MADE); Embodied (Mikhail Baryshnikov); and The Torvill and Dean World Tour Company.
 He also choreographed Death in Venice (Canadian Opera Company); Samson et Dalila (The Metropolitan Opera, New York); the movie Mao’s Last Dancer and the Andrew Lloyd Webber musical Love Never Dies .
+A restaged version of the second Act of Air and Other Invisible Forces by the Western Australian Ballet will open in mid 2021.